Skamokawa, Washington

 Skamokawa (/skV'mA:k@,weI/) is an unincorporated community in Wahkiakum County, Washington, United States.
+Skamokawa Valley, a census-designated place (CDP), lies directly to the north.
 Skamokawa is a Chinook term for smoke or fog on the water.

 Skamokawa rests on the banks of the Columbia River, and on WA 4.
+The region's first American trading post was established near Skamokawa in 1844.

 The town includes a post office, restaurant, and general store, along with a nearby historical museum and covered bridge.
-It is a local center for kayaking and fishing.
+Originally focused on logging, is now a local center for kayaking and fishing.